AbrahamCain/PyPhrase/README.md

 # PyPhrase

-### A python replacement for PhraseExpress compatible with Windows 10 and 11 (OS X is pending Testing)
+### A python replacement for PhraseExpress compatible with Windows 10 and 11, and MacOS

 ## How it works